Lost Maples Camping & Reservations

 Why is Lost Maples so hard to book?+

-Only 58 campsites, a two-hour drive from San Antonio and Austin, and the best fall foliage in Texas.
-During October weekends, demand vastly outpaces supply.
-The 5-month booking window means competition is fierce.
+Just 35 developed (water + electric) sites, a two-hour drive from San Antonio and Austin, and the best fall foliage in Texas.
+During October weekends, demand vastly outpaces supply, and the 5-month booking window means competition is fierce.
 Cancellation monitoring (via Camp.land) is the most realistic path if the window has already opened.

 Can I bring my RV to Lost Maples?+

-RVs are only accommodated in the Maple loop (sites 1–19).
-Sites are tight — rigs over 24 feet will have difficulty.
-This is primarily a tent camping destination.
+Only a small one.
+The 35 developed sites have water and 30-amp electric but no sewer, and they are tight — rigs over 24 feet will have difficulty.
+This is primarily a tent and backpacking destination.
 If you have a large RV, Garner State Park or Inks Lake offer much better RV infrastructure.

 What is the Sabinal River like at Lost Maples?+